 I am an unashamed Bali lover.
 From my first trip here in the 80s, I was hooked on the island’s lush rice fields, laid back beaches, spicy food, thatched bungalows, blissful daily massages and friendly people.
 Each year, my husband and I spend a few weeks in Bali inhaling all the good stuff.
 I have hundreds of Bali photos documenting hundreds of good Bali moments, but for this blog, I’ve slimmed down the collection.
 Hope you like them.

 What every tourist wants to see – Balinese terraced rice fields – they’re photo fodder.

 The rice fields below are found on the beautiful Campuhan Walk Ubud.
-The walk is easy and there’s a couple of nice cafes along the way offering cool drinks to help combat the thirst.
+The walk is easy and a couple of nice cafes along the way offer cool drinks to help combat the thirst.

 A few minutes walk from Kuta Beach are the lovely Balinese bungalows Poppies Cottages in Poppies 1.
 I dub it a little oasis in a sea of busyness.
 We keep returning- the beautiful gardens, discreet staff and of course the quiet are hard to beat.
 Poppies Restaurant nearby is an iconic Kuta landmark and their Indonesian food is top notch.

 Padang Padang Beach near Uluwatu is also a firm favourite.
 It’s become pretty well known now which is a shame, but still worth visiting.
 This beach is accessed via a path of steps which cuts through rock walls – a cool retreat before hitting the beach.

 Friendly locals will sell you a sarong, a drink or a spicy satay.
 We have stayed at a lovely hotel here -Pink Coco which is just across the road from the beach, making it our base to explore the Uluwatu area.

 Balangan Beach gets the thumbs up for its beautiful scenery, great food and drinks from the beachside warungs.